neil7057/pjl_host_system/README.md

 *   Superuser Administrators can:
     -   All of the above plus
-    -   Manage all site tables, data, accounts via the djamgo Admin function
+    -   Manage all site tables, data, accounts via the django Admin function

 ## User Experience (UX)